Contact a lawyer now

 It is important to note that these timelines are just estimates and may vary depending on the specific circumstances of your case.
 If you have any questions about the divorce process, you should consult with an experienced family law lawyer.

-Other Common Grounds for Divorce
+Other Common Grounds for Automatic Divorce After Long Separation in Canada

 Besides a long separation, other common causes of divorce can include: